wallarm/product-documentation/docs/latest/installation/connectors/self-hosted-node-conf/helm-chart.md

 Specifies the directory path for node configuration files.
 Typically, you do not need to modify this parameter.
 If you need assistance, please contact the [Wallarm support team](mailto:support@wallarm.com).

 Default: `/opt/wallarm/etc/wallarm`.

-### config.connector.http_inspector.real_ip_header

-By default, Wallarm reads the source IP address from the request IP headers.
-However, proxies and load balancers can change this to their own IPs.

-To preserve the real client IP, these intermediaries often add an HTTP header (e.g., `X-Real-IP`, `X-Forwarded-For`).
-The `real_ip_header` parameter tells Wallarm which header to use to extract the original client IP.

 ### processing.metrics.enabled